widapro/pixel_led_mqtt_panel/README.md

+# This project is being continued in a new repository with even more features! https://github.com/widapro/wledPixel
+#
+#
 # Pixel led MQTT panel (wLed)

 wLed panel it's dot matrix display to show information from MQTT topics.
 It's well integrated with home automation systems like Home-assistant, domoticz and others through MQTT broker.